redruin1/factorio-draftsman/docs/source/index.rst

 In addition to the standard features you would expect, Draftsman also has a number of quality-of-life features, including:

-* Unique entity ID's to make identification easier.
+* Unique entity IDs, as well as dynamic association between entities.
 * Querying blueprint contents by area, name, type, as well as other criteria.
-* The grouping of entities for aid in structure and design.
+* The grouping of entities to reuse for aid in structure and design.
 * Verbose warnings for modifications on import normally ignored by Factorio.

 Draftsman is also unique in that it emulates the `Factorio data lifecycle <https://lua-api.factorio.com/latest/Data-Lifecycle.html>`_ directly, extracting all data that the module uses directly from `Wube's public repository <https://github.com/wube/factorio-data>`_.